dattasaurabh82/SubtleTensions/Anxiety/Software/RPI_Serial_Mon/pi-env-setup/README.md

 - Sets a custom ASCII art Message of the Day (MOTD)
 - Updates the apt cache
 - Hides the Raspberry Pi logo during boot and disables it on the top left corner
-- Installs required packages (git, tmux, neofetch, vim, vlc)
+- Installs required packages (git, tmux, neofetch, vim, screen, minicom, lsof, net-tools)
+- Modifies .bashrc to launch prompt based serial monitor (screen session) whenever a fresh bash session (terminal) is launched.

 ## Pre-requisites